Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GTX 470 should be 365% faster than the Radeon HD 6450 (OEM) 1GB in general, because of its greater data rate. (explain)
+Memory BandwidthThe GeForce GTX 470 should in theory be a lot faster than the Radeon HD 6450 (OEM) 1GB in general. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison